Aspley Guise

 Aspley Guise is a village and civil parish in the west of Central Bedfordshire, England.
 In addition to the village of Aspley Guise itself, the civil parish also includes part of the town of Woburn Sands, the rest of which is in the City of Milton Keynes in Buckinghamshire.
 Together with Woburn Sands and Aspley Heath, it forms part of the Milton Keynes urban area.
 It is centred 6 mi east southeast of Central Milton Keynes and 1 mi south of the M1 junction 13.
 It has its own railway station on the Marston Vale Line, and an historic centre with 29 listed buildings.

 History

 Toponymy

 Asperele and Aspel are recorded in Letter Patents, Assize Rolls and such documents of the 13th century, with the names Aspelegise appearing in the following century.

-The name derives from "Aspenlea" meaning the aspen clearing – and from the late medieval period, "of the de Guise family" when Anselm de Gyse became Lord of the Manor in 1375.
+The name derives from "Aspenlea" meaning the aspen clearing – and from the late medieval period, "of the Guise family" when Anselm de Gyse became Lord of the Manor in 1375.